Menu

 Heat Dissipation & Temperatures

-As GoPro was unable to switch to the smaller feature sized processor, the GP3, heat dissipation is a huge concern.
-US Patent US20250142192A1 illustrates how the new heatsink is not thermally connected to the primary heatsink.
-It's not my area of expertise, but I believe this allows the GoPro to be used in extreme temperatures without immediately going into thermal shutdown.
+This is not my area of expertise, but I believe this two heat sink method, allows the GoPro to be used in extreme temperatures without immediately going into thermal shutdown.
 Environments such as directly in the sun, in the vacuum of space, and in subzero temperatures require special care.
-The air in the camera's cavity, provides a bit of a thermal buffer zone.
-In most action sports, the camera is physically moving and thus can shed the excess heat.
-Think of this as an air-cooled VW Bug.
+The void in the camera's cavity, provides a bit of a thermal buffer zone (think a spring).
+In most action sports, the camera is physically moving and thus can easily shed the excess heat.
+This camera is an air-cooled VW Bug, don't keep it stopped and idling too long; it's designed to be moving.
+Remember, it's an action camera!

 Below is the thermal shutdown temperatures for the various components.